topkecleon/telegram-bot-bash/doc/2_usage.md

 ```
 .
 ├── mycommands.sh        # THIS is your bot, place logic and commands here!
+├── mycommands.conf      # place your bot config and bot messages here!
 │
+├── mycommands.conf.dist     # copy to "mycommands.conf" if not exist
-├── mycommands.sh.clean      # copy to "mycommands.sh" if you start developing your bot
+├── mycommands.sh.clean      # copy to "mycommands.sh" to start developing a new bot
 ├── mycommands.sh.dist       # example bot, also used for testing bashbot internally
 │
 ├── count.jssh           # count bashbot usage in jssh key-value store